 So when Chuang caught wind of an early online release of a paper from a Princeton University lab that purported to predict the outcomes of thousands of chemical reactions using machine learning, he dug right in.

 The Princeton authors had developed an algorithm that could predict the result of combining any of a few thousand chemicals, and they asserted that the algorithm worked based on particular features of those chemicals, like the patterns of how their atoms vibrate or of how they absorb radiation.
 Within days, however, Chuang had discovered flaws in key graphs and tables of the paper.

 Chuang and Keiser contacted the Princeton group and helped them fix minor bugs in their code.
-The original paper was updated and published, but with their interest piqued, Chuang and Keiser continued to ponder the implications of the findings.
+The original paper was updated (Erratum for the Report “Predicting reaction performance in C–N cross-coupling using machine learning”) and published, but with their interest piqued, Chuang and Keiser continued to ponder the implications of the findings.

 “The big question that we’re all trying to answer is, ‘How can you get a computer to think about a molecule?’”
 Chuang said.

 Chuang decided to carry out what is known as a “control” experiment with the machine learning algorithm.
 In many of the sciences, even when an experiment works, scientists will run a second experiment in which a key component has been left out.
 If the experiment still seems to work without the vital component, it’s back to the drawing board for the scientists to figure out why.